zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

 2. User is running the PowerShell script to deploy a basic Windows Server Virtual Machine on Azure Stack HCI and onboard onto Azure Arc.
 Runtime script will:
     * Set local OS variables
     * Download VHDX file with Windows Server 2019 Datacenter installed
-    * Enable CredSSP on the management VM, for allowing credential delegation to the host server
+    * Enable CredSSP on the management VM, for allowing the credential delegation to the host server
-    * Create a new Virtual Machine based on the .vhdx
+    * Create a new Virtual Machine based on the VHDX file
     * Add Virtual Machine to Server Cluster (optional)
     * Assign Static IP address to Virtual Machine (optional)
     * Install Azure Arc agent and onboarding